Jieun

 -

-There Was a Deadlock Hiding in AI-Generated Code — How We Replaced `unreadCount` with `lastReadAt`
+[Messenger Load-Testing, Part 2] There Was a Deadlock Hiding in AI-Generated Code — How We Replaced `unreadCount` with `lastReadAt`

 42.8% HTTP error rate, 9 minutes into a load test, at 12% of the target TPS.
 The culprit was a single updateMany line written during AI-assisted coding.